Skip to main content

 Although coding bootcamps come with a financial investment, they often offer opportunities to explore different ways to pay for your bootcamp education.
 These options include:

-• Scholarships: Bootcamps frequently provide scholarships to help mitigate tuition expenses.
+• Discount: Bootcamps frequently provide discounts or other savings opportunities to help mitigate tuition expenses.

 • Employer Reimbursement: Some employers offer reimbursement for coding bootcamp tuition as part of their employee development programs.